exonum/exonum-doc/src/get-started/java-binding.md

 The TestKit provides [`getTransactionPool()`][testkit-get-pool] and [`findTransactionsInPool(Predicate<TransactionMessage> predicate)`][testkit-find-in-pool]
 methods to inspect the transaction pool.
-It is useful when there is a need to verify transactions that the service instance submitted itself (e.g., in `afterCommit` method), as those are put into the pool.
+These methods are useful when there is a need to verify transactions that the service instance submitted itself (e.g., in `afterCommit` method) into the transaction pool.

 !!! note
     Note that blocks that are created with